hirefire/hirefire-resource-python/README.md

 This package may be used as a stand-alone agent, or as middleware that integrates with [Django] and [Flask].

-Installation instructions are provided during the autoscaler setup process on [Autoscale.app].
+Installation instructions are provided during the autoscaler setup process on [HireFire.app].

 ## Related Packages